vippsas/vipps-login-api/api-guide/overview.md

 Apps should follow the [recommendations](important-information.md#using-vipps-login-in-native-applications) to use correct browser types for their platform.

 There are two specialized flows that merchants can use to automatically switch the user back from the Vipps app to the originating browser/app upon login confirmation.
-From the illustration above, this means that the page "Gå tilbake til butikken" will be skipped and that the "manual app switch" will be replaced by an automatic app-switch (eg. deeplink).
+From the illustration above, this means that the page "Gå tilbake til butikken" will be skipped and that the "manual app switch" will be replaced by an automatic app-switch (e.g., deeplink).
 These flows give a better user experience than the standard flow, but they also require the merchant to handle some more complexity in the integration.

 Which of the flows to use is controlled with the initiation of the individual login session.
 The merchant can thus use all available login flows on the same client_id and adapt to the different use cases and login scenarios.